 - Termination: If and when the negative employee’s pessimism and fatalistic view is not minimized by interventions, consider counseling the employee out of the company.
 Even if the employee is technically competent the fact that he/she is interfering with the positive performance and full engagement of the department is reason enough for termination.
 The success of this strategy depends upon getting good advice and support from either your HR representative or consultant.
 They can help you assemble the facts that support a sound termination process.

 Younger workers represent an increasing proportion of people in the workforce.
 They tend to have high expectations for being treated well.
-I hope there will be less patience negative coworkers behavior, over time.
+I hope there will be less patience over time with negative coworkers behavior.
 It’s de-motivating and distracting.
 Savvy business managers won’t tolerate it.
-Gossip and negativity detract from the company’s efficient movement toward strategic goals.
+Gossip and negativity detract from the company’s efficient movement toward strategic goals and sometimes results in employee disrespect.
 Negativity interferes with employee engagement, motivation and loyalty – factors associated with company profitability.
 It certainly doesn’t promote personal accountability or healthy communication.Finally, happy and engaged employees shouldn’t have to put up with it.

 When delivering performance consequences with disgruntled employees you might layout their choices like this: “We welcome you to improve/refrain from these behaviors, stay, and help us succeed.
 Or, you can agree to disagree and move to another company.
 What you can’t do, is stay and gripe.”